 Chairman Jason Wild Acquires Shares of TerrAscend

 NEW YORK, Nov.
-27, 2019 /PRNewswire/ - On November 26, 2019 Jason Wild, Chairman of TerrAscend Corp.
-(CSE: TER;OTCQX: TRSSF) ("TerrAscend") acquired for his own account 52,100 shares of TerrAscend at a price of Cdn$3.41 per share.
+28, 2019 /PRNewswire/ - On November 27, 2019 Jason Wild, Chairman of TerrAscend Corp.
+(CSE: TER;OTCQX: TRSSF) ("TerrAscend") acquired for his own account 50,000 shares of TerrAscend at a price of Cdn$3.42 per share.
 Mr. Wild is the principal of JW Asset Management Inc. which advises JW Funds, (consisting of JW Partners, LP, JW Opportunities Master Fund, Ltd., and Pharmaceutical Opportunities Fund, LP 2018).
 Mr. Wild purchased the shares for investment purposes.

 SOURCE JW Asset Management LLC